hyperledger/iroha/CONTRIBUTING.md

 Committing your work:
 - Follow the [Git Style Guide](#git-workflow).
 - Squash your commits [either before](https://www.git-tower.com/learn/git/faq/git-squash/) or [during the merge](https://rietta.com/blog/github-merge-types/).
-- If during the preparation of your pull request your branch got out of date, rebase it locally with `git pull --rebase upstream iroha2-dev`.
+- If during the preparation of your pull request your branch got out of date, rebase it locally with `git pull --rebase upstream main`.
 Alternatively, you may use the drop-down menu for the `Update branch` button and choose the `Update with rebase` option.

   In the interest of making this process easier for everyone, try not to have more than a handful of commits for a pull request, and avoid re-using feature branches.